ISCDtoolbox/Commons/README.md

 ```
 sudo updatedb
 ```
-Then, you can search for a library (such as the previous required ones libc.so, libm.so, libpthread.so, and the optional ones libgomp.so, libomp.so/libiomp5.so) or simply a file (such as their associated headers like stdlib.h, math.h, pthread.h, omp.h) by typing in a prompt command
+Then, you can search for a library (such as the previous required ones libc.so, libm.so, libpthread.so, and the optional ones libgomp.so/libomp.so or libiomp5.so) or simply a file (such as their associated headers like stdlib.h, math.h, pthread.h, omp.h) by typing in a prompt command
 ```
 locate NameOfTheLibraryOrTheFileYouWantToSearch
 ```